/

 The Packages

-As of March 2026, TalkTalk is mainly advertising the following packages:
+As of 2 June 2026, TalkTalk is advertising the following main broadband packages, subject to postcode availability:

 Part-Fibre: Fibre 35 and Fibre 65

 The Basics: These still use copper for the final leg into your home.
-Fibre 35 suits lighter use, while Fibre 65 is the safer pick for a smaller household with regular streaming, work calls, and a handful of devices online at once.
+Current advertised pricing shows both Fibre 35 and Fibre 65 from £26 a month on a 24-month contract, with a £9.95 postage and packaging charge.
+Fibre 35 suits lighter use, while Fibre 65 is the safer pick for a smaller household with regular streaming, work calls and a handful of devices online at once.

 Performance